anagha-google/spark-on-gcp-s8s/01-foundational-setup.md

 ### 3.c.
 Grant permissions to the Compute Engine Default Google Managed Service Account

-Needed for serverless Spark from BigQuery, as it does not yet support User Managed Service Accounts
+Needed for serverless Spark from BigQuery, as it does not yet support User Managed Service Accounts.<br>
+Paste these and run in cloud shell-

 ```
 COMPUTE_ENGINE_DEFAULT_GMSA=$PROJECT_NBR-compute@developer.gserviceaccount.com